 What to Pack and Wear

-I walk or take public transportation almost every day in Korea, so I’m outside for at least 30 minutes at a time.
+I walked or took public transportation almost every day in Korea, so I’ was outside for at least 30 minutes at a time.
 I run really hot, but I’m also an absolute wuss when it comes to being cold, so this is what I wear or layer on:

 - Leggings or Heattech leggings (Some people double up)